 Idaho Science and Aerospace Scholars

-Applications are now being accepted for the 2021 Idaho Science and Aerospace Scholars Program.
-Please download and complete the application below.
+The 2021 Idaho Science and Aerospace Scholars program is underway.
+The 2022 application will be available in August of 2021.
 We are looking forward to another great year of ISAS.

 Idaho Science and Aerospace Scholars (ISAS) is a competitive program that allows high school juniors to take an engaging online NASA-developed course on Space Exploration through Idaho Digital Learning that teaches a broad range of Science, Technology, Engineering, and Mathematics (STEM) skills aligned with Idaho Content Standards.